boyeoyelowo2312/DSA-Training-Documentation/README.md

 - SQL Server (For Querying and Analysis
 - Power Bi (For Creating a report)
 - MS Power Point (For Presentation)

+  ### Data Cleaning and preparation

+  In the initial phase of the Data cleaning and preparartions, we perform the following action;
+  1.Data loading and inspection
+  2.Handling missing variables
+  3.Data cleaning ands formating